steadylearner/prop-passer/README.md

 When you use `share(<P />)` instead of manually writing object, You use external 70 bytes with React API.

-Normall,y You won't need to care for it because prop-passer reduce byte size in the end result by removing duplicate props.
+Normally, You won't need to care for it because prop-passer reduce byte size in the end result by removing duplicate props.

 ___